broeneatsdinner/Dinner-Lab-Wiki/Bug-Branches.md

 ## Working with Bug Branches

-When a bug gets reported by QA, it means something has been checked on `release1.dinnerlab.com` that is not performed as it is intended to perform.
+When a bug gets reported by QA, it means something has been checked on `release1.dinnerlab.com` and it did not function as expected.
 QA logs that bug in JIRA, and it is assigned a bug number.

 ---